OmarEli92/Restaurant/README.md

   - ordered dishes 🍲

 #### Complete Meal Discount 💰
-- If the user orders a complete meal, they will receive a 10% discount.
+- When the user orders a complete meal, they will receive a 10% discount.
 - The complete meal is discounted only if it includes one dish of each type (appetizer, main course, side dish, dessert).

 ### 4. Order History